 The ceilings are Catalan arc, with layers of bricks and in the terrace a dragon, part of the tower base.
 The roof also resembles a dragon tail.
 In a garden the Crown of Aragon’s shield with two engraved dates, one represents the original castle (1409) and the other, the year which Gaudí work was complete (1909).

 The architect used Bellesguard Tower to try out some of his most characteristic structural elements, later used in other projects as the Sagrada Familia.

 The area has some of the most amazing views over the city and the sea.
 The Guilera family are the current owners and still live in part of the house.

 Entrance fee: 9€ (Visit with Audioguide) or 16€ (Guided Tour)

 Location: Carrer de Bellesguard, 16

 Barcelona is a city full of surprises.
-There're so much to see, and the architecture is marvelous.
+There are so much to see, and the architecture is marvellous.
 Did you already visit Barcelona?
 What did you like the most?